matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 A new client-server API (and corresponding server-server API) is added which allows for querying for the rooms and spaces contained within a space.
-This allows a client to efficiently display a hierarchy of rooms to a user (i.e. without having to walk the full state of the space).
+This allows a client to efficiently display a hierarchy of rooms to a user (i.e. without having to walk the full state of each room).

 ### Client-server API